top of page

 Let’s Be SVL’s messaging also seeks to address the misperceptions many students have of one another that reduce interest in political conversations and engagement.

-Piloted at Vanderbilt University during the fall 2025 semester, Let’s Be SVL is testing campus-wide messaging campaigns, including flyers, Instagram content, and announcements from various campus leaders.
+Piloted at Vanderbilt University, Let’s Be SVL is testing campus-wide messaging campaigns, including flyers, Instagram content, and announcements from various campus leaders.

-Piloted at Vanderbilt University during the fall 2025 semester, Let’s Be SVL is testing campus-wide messaging campaigns, including flyers, Instagram content, and announcements from various campus leaders.
+Piloted at Vanderbilt University, Let’s Be SVL is testing campus-wide messaging campaigns, including flyers, Instagram content, and announcements from various campus leaders.

 SVL_Logos4.png

-• In the wake of the 2024 election and the events of October 7th, the need for constructive political dialogue at institutions of higher education – and across our country – has never been greater.
-Students need skills and confidence to engage in productive cross-partisan and cross-ideological conversations.
+• In the wake of the 2024 election and October 7th, the need for constructive political dialogue on college campuses has never been greater.
+Students need skills and confidence to engage across the political spectrum.

-• Students who have negative misperceptions of their peers across the political spectrum and see limited value in engaging with them
+• Students who misperceive peers across the political spectrum and avoid engagement

-• The SVL (pronounced the “civil”) framework provides people with a simple set of tools to talk about politics: share Stories, relate to their conversation partner’s Values, and closely Listen.
+• The SVL “civil” framework offers simple tools for political conversations: share Stories, connect to others’ Values, and closely Listen.

-• Let’s Be SVL also includes messaging that reduces hesitancy to engage in civil discourse.
-According to the 2025 Connection Opportunity report from More in Common, “intergroup anxiety” was the most important factor affecting interest in connecting across assumed political differences.
-More intergroup anxiety leads to less interest in connecting.
+• More Like US’s Let’s Be SVL campaign also includes messaging designed to reduce the hesitancy to engage in civil discourse.
+The 2025 Connection Opportunity report from More in Common finds that “intergroup anxiety” is the strongest factor shaping whether people want to connect across assumed political differences.

 MLUS Gradient 2